ayoayco/blog/_posts/2024-10-30-reviewing-the-weekly-review.md

 I stumbled upon a few missteps I’d been making.
 For one, I realized I was spending way too much time on the reviews, unnecessarily putting effort into too much detail.
 As a result, I’ve transformed them into a monotonous chore rather than a productive exercise.
 I was getting bogged down in robotic checks and losing sight of the bigger picture—the connection between my weekly tasks and my larger goals.

 With this exercise, it became clear that I needed to inject flexibility and spontaneity into the process: make it FUN.
 It shouldn’t be about ticking boxes mindlessly; it should be about reflecting on the past week and strategizing for the next.
-This shift in approach has reignited my enthusiasm for the Weekly Review.
-It’s time to make these reviews not just a task, but a fun and insightful part of my routine, one that genuinely aligns with and supports my long-term aspirations.
-Cheers to moving forward with a renewed mindset and a more engaging Weekly Review habit!
+Now I’m genuinely ready and excited to do my next Weekly Review!

 -----